 When you’re applying for a visa, you and your sponsor must prove that you have somewhere to live.
 If you

 According to E-ECP.3.4 of the Appendix FM, when making the application, “the applicant must provide evidence that there will be adequate accommodation, without recourse to public funds, for the family.”

 When relating to accommodation, the term “adequate” means the property will not be overcrowded.
 According to the government’s housing regulations, this means everyone over the age of 10 who is of the opposite sex needs their own room.
 Two children aged 1-9 are able to share a room, as can couples.
 Children under the age of 1 are disregarded.

 Applicants arriving from countries where screening for Tuberculosis screening is required, you’ll need to provide a test at a clinic approved by the Home Office.

 What documents do I need for my UK fiancé(e) visa application?

-Although the exact documentation you’ll need to provide will depend on your circumstances, here’s what you may have to include:
+Although the exact documentation supporting documents you’ll need to provide will depend on your circumstances, here’s what you may have to include:

 - Valid passport: this is a requirement for every application

 - Proof of earnings: the sponsor will need to provide evidence their income meets the minimum financial requirements.
 This will usually be with wage slips, bank statement etc.